deanbrok/Algorithms-Princeton/README.md

 # Algorithms-Princeton

-My solutions to all programming assignment for the Princeton University Algorithms I & II Coursera courses.
+Solutions and notes to all programming assignment for the Algorithms I & II Coursera courses from Princeton University.

 ## Algorithms I